 "I NEED KALE!"
 I was practically yelling as we pulled off the highway and headed toward our home.
 We were returning from vacation, where I'd eaten more than my fair share of fried seafood, butter-slathered grilled oysters, and Pringles by the beach (Is it just me, or does anybody else feel that Pringles are a necessity at the beach?).

 If you'd told me several years ago that I would actually crave kale, I would have called you nuts.
 But I actually do love the stuff.
 It didn't happen overnight, but I gradually grew from viewing kale as something I should eat to something I actually love and eat on a regular basis.

 My first foray into eating kale was via homemade kale chips.
 If you've never made kale chips before, you really should.
 It's amazing what a little olive oil, salt, and an oven can do.

-My new favorite way to get my kale fix is through this simple kale salad.
+My new favorite way to get my kale fix is through this basic kale salad recipe.
 It only has five ingredients — kale, olive oil, soy sauce, garlic, and lime juice — and it can be made in about five minutes.

 You give the kale a massage!